Henry Sacheverell

-Henry Sacheverell (/səˈʃɛvərəl/; 8 February 1674 – 5 June 1724) was an English high church Anglican clergyman who achieved nationwide fame in 1709 after preaching an incendiary 5 November sermon.
-He was subsequently impeached by the House of Commons and though he was found guilty, his light punishment was seen as a vindication and he became a popular figure in the country, contributing to the Tories' landslide victory at the general election of 1710.
+Henry Sacheverell (/səˈʃɛvərəl/; 8 February 1674 – 5 June 1724) was an English Anglican High Church clergyman who achieved nationwide fame in 1709 after preaching an incendiary sermon on 5 November.
+Sacheverell was subsequently impeached by the House of Commons of Great Britain and though found guilty, his light punishment was seen as a vindication and he became a popular figure in the country, contributing to the Tories' landslide victory at the 1710 British general election.